Sales & Network

 We also expect that a majority of company Directors are paying themselves a tax efficient salary of just over £700 a month and given that claims are for 80% of salary, you’re unlikely to claim much from your company.

 You would be required to make yourself a 'furloughed worker' to claim this.
-Read More
+More information is available on Gov.uk's resource.

 Tax & Accounting